hetida/hetida-designer/docs/user_guide/tutorials/component_workflow_tutorial.md

 * You can delete connections by right-clicking on them and selecting "Delete Link".
 You can also delete operators (boxes) through their right-click menu.

-* Connection lines can be subdivided by left-clicking on them and dragging one of the appearing handles to make them go around boxes.
+* Connection lines can be subdivided by left-clicking on them and dragging one of the appearing handles, e.g. to make them go around boxes.

   ![connection_handles](./../../assets/first_workflow/connection_handles.png)

 * Connections must respect types of inputs / outputs (indicated by color).
 However, some inputs /outputs have type "Any" which means that everything can go out/into them.

-* You can also drag Workflows from the Workflow sidebar as operators into a workflow (this can be nested!).
-For example, consider a workflow containing a data preparation pipeline that you want to use in an arbitrary amount of modeling workflows.
+* You can also drag workflows from the Workflow sidebar as operators into a workflow, i.e. workflows can be nested.
+For example, consider a workflow containing a common data preparation pipeline that you want to use in several modeling workflows.

-* You can drag *draft* components/workflows onto the workflow pane, but you can only release a workflow if all contained operators refer to released revisions.
+* You can drag *DRAFT* components/workflows onto the workflow pane, but you can only release a workflow if all contained operators refer to released revisions.
 This guarantees revision safety, i.e. once a workflow is released this revision of the workflow is fixed and cannot be changed anymore.
-This way, workflow executions can be reproduced at all points in time.
 To edit a released component/workflow a new revision has to be created.

 Note that several inputs are unconnected and that one output (in our example this will be a result plot) is unconnected.
 There are no "Load Data from DB" or similar operators in our workflow.

+!!! abstract "Decoupling analytics and data provisioning"
-This is a point where hetida designer significantly differs from some similar-looking graphical analytics tools you may know: Data ingestion (and data egestion) is decoupled from the analytics and therefore fully flexible for production runs.
+    This is a point where hetida designer significantly differs from some similar-looking workflow tools you may know: Data ingestion (and data egestion) is decoupled from analytics and therefore fully flexible for production runs.
 Of course, this does not prevent you from writing components yourself that directly access data sources or data sinks -- but keep in mind that by doing this you lose the decoupling advantages and flexibility of the adapter system.

+!!! tip "All inputs/outputs at a glance"

+    Another point where hetida designer's workflow view/editor differs from similar tools: It always shows all inputs and outputs at first glance.
+You can see immediately what output goes into what input.

 #### Configuring IO